CARES Act Mortgage Forbearance: FAQs And Updates

 Kevin Graham7-minute read

 COVID-19 has had a profoundly negative effect on the economy and the livelihoods of many Americans.
-Whether because of temporary job shutdowns, permanent layoffs or missing work because of the illness or having to care for someone with it, there is no doubt that many of us are facing a new financial reality.
+From temporary job shutdowns and permanent layoffs to missing work because you got sick or had to care for someone with the virus, there is no doubt that many of us are facing a new financial reality.

-The good news is that as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress provided funding and guidance for several measures intended to provide financial and other assistance during this challenging time.
-In this article, we'll be going over the CARES Act mortgage provisions and what you need to know, but first, let's get back to basics.
+Fortunately, as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress provided funding and guidance for several measures intended to offer financial and other assistance during this challenging time.
+In this article, we'll be going over the CARES Act mortgage provisions and what you need to know.
+But first, let's get back to basics.

 What Is The CARES Act?

-The CARES Act is a law passed in late March 2020 that is intended to help provide funding for economic relief related to temporary shutdowns and job losses.
-Among other things, the economic provisions of the act led to the Paycheck Protection Program and expanded unemployment assistance along with some emergency loan funding.
-Another big item that was reported on was a temporary waiver of student loan interest payments.
+The CARES Act was passed in late March 2020.
+It provided funding for economic relief related to temporary shutdowns and job losses.
+Among other measures, the economic provisions of the act led to the Paycheck Protection Program, expanded unemployment assistance and provided some emergency loan funding.
+Another widely reported provision of the act was the temporary pause on federal student loan payments.

-Additionally, funding is provided for various health care provisions such as a rapid vaccine development program, health care workers support and money and guidance to address a shortage of personal protective equipment and other crucial items related to dealing with COVID-19 and similar situations.
+Funding was also provided for various health care initiatives, such as a rapid vaccine development program, the support of health care workers and money and guidance to address a shortage of personal protective equipment (PPE) and other crucial items needed to deal with COVID-19 and similar situations.

 Mortgage Forbearance And The CARES Act

-To request a COVID-19-related forbearance under the CARES Act, you just need to attest to your mortgage servicer – the entity you make your payment to, which may or may not be the lender that you close your loan with – that you’ve suffered a financial hardship directly or indirectly caused by the virus.
-Servicers are also responsible for the administration of your escrow account for taxes and insurance, if you have one.
+To request a COVID-19 forbearance under the CARES Act, you had to tell your mortgage servicer – the entity you make your monthly mortgage payment to – that you suffered a financial hardship caused directly or indirectly by the virus.
+Servicers also manage and administer your escrow account for taxes and insurance if you have one.
 Rocket Mortgage continued to pay homeowners’ taxes and insurance during forbearance if they had an escrow account with us.

-Once your forbearance is over, you need to be able to repay those missed payments.
-Your mortgage servicer will work with you to determine what you qualify for.
-What follows is a list of possible alternatives:
+Once your forbearance is over, you must repay those missed payments.
+Your mortgage servicer will work with you to determine which programs are available to help you get back on track.
+Here are some program options:

 Mortgage Forbearance Deadlines Under The CARES Act